sunfmin/fanout/README.md

 2. How does it make the program run faster?

    For example there is a list contains 20 elements need to process, if the func for processing one elements takes exactly 1 second.
 In a non-parallel way, It basically will spend 20 seconds to do the work and show you the result of 20 elements.
 But by using `fanout.ParallelRun`, if you set the `workerNum` to be 20, It totally will only spend the longest execution time 1 second to finish the total 20 elements.
 So it's a 20x improvement.
 In reality it won't be exactly a 20x improvement.
-But it will maximize CPU usage and I/O throughput.
+Because of the cores of CPU, and how intensive the program is using I/O. But it will maximize CPU usage and I/O throughput.

 Enjoy!